NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 ## SNMP Notifications <a href="#d5e4074" id="d5e4074"></a>

-SNMP Notifications (v1, v2c, v3) can be received by NSO and acted upon.
+SNMPv3 `auth-priv` notifications can be received by NSO and acted upon.
 The SNMP receiver is a stand-alone process and by default, all notifications are ignored.
 IP addresses must be opted in and a handler must be defined to take actions on certain notifications.
 This can be used to for example listen to configuration change notifications and trigger a log action or a resync for example

 These actions are programmed in Java, see the [SNMP Notification Receiver](../../development/connected-topics/snmp-notification-receiver.md) for how to do this.